kevinzee/to-do-list/README.md

-This is a To Do list app with User Registration, Login, Search and full Create Read Update and Delete functionality.
+This is a Rock Climbing journal/app with User Registration, Login, Search and full Create Read Update and Delete functionality.
 It uses Python, Django, HTML, and CSS!
 Open up the "to-do-list" folder and feel free to take a look.